This is chapter 3 of the DRSSTC design guide: IGBTs

 So for 100 BPS:

-Comparing the read out according to D = 0.02, 0.0081 K / W to the 0.17 K / W rise from a 50% duty cycle given in the datasheet example, the temperature rise at 200 us at 100 BPS DRSSTC operation is a factor 21 lower.
-At 300 BPS it is a factor 2.66 lower.
+Comparing the read out according to D = 0.02, 0.0081 K/W to the 0.17 K/W rise from a 50% duty cycle given in the datasheet example, the temperature rise at 200 us at 100 BPS DRSSTC operation is a factor 21 lower.
+Taking it to the extreme, at 300 BPS with D=0.064, 0.012 K/W it is a factor 11.33 lower than the 50% duty cycle.
 Further reduction could be made as the resonant current is swinging maybe 10 times through the 200 us on time and it is thus less than half of square wave area in terms of losses.

 Fmax1 and Fmax2 switching speeds